limitd/limitdb/README.md

 }
 ```

-and also it is possible to configure expiration of overrides:
+It's possible to configure expiration of overrides:

 ```
 overrides: {